 The heavy stubble also tapers upward into it pretty seamlessly.

 5. Spiky Quiff And Low Fade

 Here’s another low fade for you.
-As you can see, the transition point is around an inch above the top of the ear.
+As you can see, the transition point is around half an inch above the top of the ear.

 The hair on top is difficult to stick a label on.

 You could say it was a quiff because the forelock is definitely higher than the hair behind it.

 But the hair behind it is also “full” and “tall” enough to potentially qualify for a pompadour.

 Either way, the low fade adds a sophisticated and modern edge without drawing too much attention away from the hair on top.